RCantu92/solidity-interview-responses/README.md

 The special "call" opcode that is needed for proxies to work is `DELEGATECALL`.
 The `DELEGATE` call allows a proxy to receive a _call_ and _delegate_ it to an implementation contract.
 On a technical level, how this works, this call allows the function call to execution the logic of the implementation contract in the context of the proxy contract.
 (Sources: [one](https://www.evm.codes/#f0?fork=shanghai), [two](https://blog.openzeppelin.com/blog/proxy-patterns))

-> 6. Prior to EIP-1559, how do you calculate the dollar cost of an Ethereum transaction?
+> 6. How do you calculate the dollar cost of an Ethereum transaction?

-EVM opcodes cost gas to execute, and to execute a transaction on-chain, a user would have to pay for all of the individual opcodes that would be executed in their transaction.
-The sum of all the gas required by the opcodes would be have a use has to pay in gas.
-To find the dollar cost of a transaction, you would then multiply that amount of gas fees by the price of ETH at the time of execution. ([Source](https://www.blocknative.com/blog/eth-gas-101))
+TODO

 > 7. What are the challenges of creating a random number on the blockchain?